subirvarma/GeneralCognitics/Books.md

 ![](https://subirvarma.github.io/GeneralCognitics/images/DeepLearning.png)

 This is joint work with Professor Sanjiv Das at Santa Clara University.
 I use this book as the main text book for my course on Deep Learning at SCU.
 This is a work in progress, and I have been adding new material as needed in order to incorporate new developments in this rapidly changing field.
+Lecture slides that closely follow the contents of this book can be found [here](https://subirvarma.github.io/GeneralCognitics/Courses.html).

 [Chapter 1](https://subirvarma.github.io/GeneralCognitics/Course2/01-Introduction.html) - **Introduction:** Deep Learning Applications, What is Deep Learning, Why are DLNs so Effective, Classification of Deep Learning Systems: Supervised Learning, Self Supervised and Un-Supervised Learning, Reinforcement Learning, Historical Perspective